-Update: May 2017: Since the publication of this article, Health Canada have issued an annoucement indicating changes to WHMIS 2015 compliance requirements and deadlines.
+Update: May 2017: Since the publication of this article, Health Canada has issued an announcement indicating changes to WHMIS 2015 compliance requirements and deadlines.
 These changes in requirements center around the timely implementation of Controlled Production Regulations (CPR) and Hazardous Products Regulations (HPR), as well as Confidential Business Information (CBI) disclosure.
-The annoucement can be read here.

 Manufacturers, producers and facilities based in Canada will by this stage likely be keenly aware of WHMIS 2015 regulations.
 This is a comprehensive new set of regulations, developed to UN-approved Globally Harmonized System (GHS) standards, which cover the onsite documentation and labeling of hazardous goods in Canada.
 These new rules will also have a subtle impact on any US business involved in the cross border trade of these goods.